 Week-on/week-off cadence support is documented as a standard configuration.
 Alternating-week retention with name-hold across off-weeks is priced at the operator’s full weekly retainer rate during the on-week, with a single-digit-percentage continuity discount on multi-week commitments and a name-hold provision that retains the chauffeur pairing across the off-weeks.
 The model is increasingly common across hybrid-pattern principals — venture capital partners running a New York-and-elsewhere cadence, M&A advisors rotating between Manhattan and London, consultancy partners rotating between client cities — and Detailed Drivers’ dispatch desk runs the cadence as a standard product rather than a case-by-case carve-out.

 Project-week multi-vehicle coordination is at the criterion ceiling.
 A single dispatch coordinator runs sedan, SUV, S-Class, and Sprinter inventory inside a single five-day project block, with vehicle-class swaps supported across the week and a consolidated weekly invoice that maps the multi-vehicle line to one project engagement.
-Six-plus years of corporate-account history means the dispatch desk has seen almost every project-week pattern a Manhattan corporate buyer will request in 2026 — the consultancy engagement-week with sedan-into-SUV escalation across senior-meeting blocks, the bulge-bracket deal-week with multi-sedan principal coverage and Sprinter for analyst movement, the law-firm trial-prep week with paralegal-team Sprinter and senior-partner sedan, the analyst-day-roadshow project-week with five days of consecutive Sprinter dispatch.
+Corporate-account history dating to 2018 means the dispatch desk has seen almost every project-week pattern a Manhattan corporate buyer will request in 2026 — the consultancy engagement-week with sedan-into-SUV escalation across senior-meeting blocks, the bulge-bracket deal-week with multi-sedan principal coverage and Sprinter for analyst movement, the law-firm trial-prep week with paralegal-team Sprinter and senior-partner sedan, the analyst-day-roadshow project-week with five days of consecutive Sprinter dispatch.

 Expense-platform weekly billing depth is documented across SAP Concur, TripActions/Navan, Coupa, and Ramp.
 The structured PDF weekly invoice exposes a documented schema that maps to Concur’s standard ground-transportation expense category fields, with override hours, vehicle-swap line items, and any out-of-scope work enumerated separately on the same invoice.
 For project-week engagements with client-billed travel reconciliation, the weekly invoice format supports the project-billing patterns common in consulting, banking, and law-firm engagements.